Luckder/BibleBot/README.md

 Do not include the "<>", the "|", and anything after the "|"

-Usage(KJV): $bible <book_name OR book_number> <chapter_number> | Prints all verses in the specified chapter of specified book Usage(KJV): $bible <book_name OR book_number> <chapter_number> <verse_number> | Prints specified verse from specified chapter of specified book
+Usage(KJV): $bible <book_name OR book_number> <chapter_number> | Prints all verses in the specified chapter of specified book

+Usage(KJV): $bible <book_name OR book_number> <chapter_number> <verse_number> | Prints specified verse from specified chapter of specified book

 Usage(KJV): $bible <book_name OR book_number> <chapter_number> <verse_range_start> <verse_range_end> | Prints all verses in speciified verse range from specified chapter of specified book

 Usage(KJV); $bibleS <string_to_search> | Prints all verses that contain the specified string, NOT numbers

+Examples:

+$bible genesis 5 | Prints al verses of chapter 5 in Genesis

+$bible 2 6 7 | Prints verse 7 of chapter 6 in Exodus

+$bible revelations 1 1 3 | Prints verses 1 to 3 of chapter 1 in Revelations

 For Union simplified version, simply append "C" to the end of $bible | Eg: $bibleC

 Note: Due to Discord API regulations, the bot will send 5 messages per second, please be patient and wait till all verses have been printed.